PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Sourmash.md

 ## Memory and disk space requirements

 Running this pipeline using the default settings should require 10-100GB of memory, depending on your reads file size and chosen database.
-GenBank databases take approximately 40G of disk space and require 40G of memory and minimum.
-Minimal additional space is used by intermediate or output files.
+GenBank databases take approximately 40G of disk space and require 40G of memory and minimal additional space is used by intermediate or output files.

 ## Dependencies